Phil Spector: Background

+Career (1958–2009)

+1958–1961: The Teddy Bears and early production work

 During this period, record producer Stan Ross—co-owner of Gold Star Studios in Hollywood—began to tutor Spector in record production and exerted a major influence on Spector's production style.
 In 1958, the Teddy Bears recorded the Spector-penned "Don't You Worry My Little Pet", and then signed a two to three singles recording deal with Era Records, with the promise of more if the singles did well.

 At their next session, they recorded another song Spector had written—this one inspired by the epitaph on Spector's father's tombstone.
-Released on Era's subsidiary label, Dore Records, "To Know Him Is to Love Him" reached number one on Billboard Hot 100 singles chart on December 1, 1958, selling over a million copies by year's end.
+Released on Era's subsidiary label, Doré Records, "To Know Him Is to Love Him" reached number one on Billboard Hot 100 singles chart on December 1, 1958, selling over a million copies by year's end.
 Following the success of their debut, the group signed with Imperial Records.
 Their next single, "I Don't Need You Anymore", reached number 91.
 They released several more recordings, including an album, The Teddy Bears Sing!, but failed to reach the top 100 in US sales.
 The group disbanded in 1959.

-1959–1962: Early production work, Philles Records, and the Crystals

 While recording the Teddy Bears' album, Spector met Lester Sill, a former promotion man who was a mentor to Jerry Leiber and Mike Stoller.
 Sill and his partner, Lee Hazlewood supported Spector's next project, the Spectors Three.
 In 1960, Sill arranged for Spector to work as an apprentice to Leiber and Stoller in New York.
 Spector co-wrote the Ben E. King Top 10 hit "Spanish Harlem" with Leiber and also worked as a session musician, playing the guitar solo on the Drifters' song "On Broadway".

 Spector's first true recording artist and project as producer was Ronnie Crawford.
 Spector's production work during this time included releases by LaVern Baker, Ruth Brown, and Billy Storm, as well as the Top Notes' original recording of "Twist and Shout".
 Leiber and Stoller recommended Spector to produce Ray Peterson's "Corrine, Corrina", which reached number 9 in January 1961.
 Later, he produced another major hit for Curtis Lee, "Pretty Little Angel Eyes", which made it to number 7.
 Returning to Hollywood, Spector agreed to produce one of Sill's acts.
 After both Liberty Records and Capitol Records turned down the master of "Be My Boy" by the Paris Sisters, Sill formed a new label, Gregmark Records, with Lee Hazlewood, and released it.
 It reached only number 56, but the follow-up, "I Love How You Love Me", was a hit, reaching number 5.